 Don’t be fooled, I am working on this one!
 I struggle to get away from the little things that I do to check myself, but I am aware of it and I am trying.
 It’s one of the hardest ones for me because I do it automatically without thinking.
-I have started to pick up on about 40% of the body checking behavior and I am gently calling myself out on it.
+I have started to pick up on about 40% of the body-checking behaviour and I am gently calling myself out on it.

-We are all adults here, we probably already know that in some shape or form, but anorexia manipulates you into forgetting all your prior knowledge of nutrition.
-I’ve studied nutrition in college, I’ve even covered it to a degree in university, yet anorexia has been convinced that it’s right, and my rational brain is wrong.
+Anorexia manipulates you into forgetting all your prior knowledge of nutrition.
+I studied nutrition in college, and I’ve even covered it to a degree in university, yet anorexia has been convinced that it’s right, and my rational brain is wrong.

 It’s the nature of the beast, but with proper nourishment and time, my mindset should shift to allow room for my more rational brain.

 Not only does weight re-appear at a much slower rate than initially thought, but it also distributes itself differently.
 What I mean by this is that once our bodies come out of re-feeding mode the weight won’t just remain in one area (which tends to be our stomach at first).
 It’ll spread itself across the body to where it’s supposed to be.

 A therapist told me to repeat this to myself every time things got tough, and remind myself that food is medicine.
 It’s not evil, it’s not poison; It’s what I need to get better and, above all else, stay alive.

 There are no medications that can treat anorexia like there for mental illnesses, there are only medications that can alleviate the symptoms of depression and anxiety that co-exist with it.
 The only medicine we have at our disposal is food.

 What do you do when you’re scared of the only thing that can cure you?